 - 1. Create two versions of each file, one compressed and one uncompressed.
 To ensure that the compressed and uncompressed versions of a file don't overwrite one another in the CloudFront cache, give each file a unique name, for example, welcome.js and welcome.js.gz. - 2.
-Open the Amazon S3 console at https://console.aws.amazon.com/s3/. - 3.
-Upload both versions to Amazon S3. - 4.
-Add a Content-Encoding header field for each compressed file and set the field value to gzip or deflate, as applicable.
+Open the Amazon S3 console at https://console.aws.amazon.com/s3/. - Upload both versions to Amazon S3. - 4.
+Add a Content-Encoding header field for each compressed file and set the field value to gzip.